 Free and Cheap Things to Do in Seattle

 Seattle's natural beauty and mild weather make it a fairly easy city to enjoy without dropping a ton of cash.
 Here are some of Seattle's local attractions that cost under $5 per person.
-(See also: 40 Most Useful Travel Sites That Can Save You a Fortune)
+(See also: Best Travel Reward Credit Cards)

 Seattle Museums offer free days on the first Thursday of every month for the general public (some of the museums also have free to seniors the first Friday of every month and free to families on the first Saturday of every month).
 At the Seattle Asian Art Museum, tickets for adults are only $5 on a normal day.
 Other local treasures that are expensive on a normal day but free on the first Thursday of every month include the Wing Luke Asian Museum, the Frye, and the University of Washington Burke Museum.